-What's that chemical smell from new foam play mats?
+What is that smell from new foam play mats?

 The research at a glance